ndugdale/osrs-web-greeter-theme/README.md

 <!-- LICENSE -->
 # License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT Licence.
+See `LICENCE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>